puppetlabs/puppet-docs/source/pe/3.7/rbac_user_roles.md

 ### Reset the Admin Password

 In RBAC, one of the built-in users is the admin, a superuser with all available read/write privileges.
-In the event you need to reset the admin password for console access, you'll have to run a utility script located in the installer tarball.
+In the event you need to reset the admin password for console access, you'll have to run a utility script located in the [PE 3.7.0 installer tarball](http://puppetlabs.com/misc/pe-files).
+Note that it might have moved to the [previous releases page](http://puppetlabs.com/misc/pe-files/previous-releases).

 This script uses a series of API calls authenticated with a whitelisted certificate to reset the built-in admin's password.

 The script can only be invoked under these conditions:

 * It must be run from the command line of the console system.
 In a split install, it cannot be run from the Puppet master.
 * It is not directly executable.
-It must be invoked using Ruby.
+It must be invoked using the version of Ruby shipped with PE, using `/opt/puppet/bin/ruby`.
-* The correct certificate name can be dynamically determined.
+* A console-services whitelisted certificate must be specified in order to run the command.
+The example command below dynamically specifies the correct certificate.

 The reset script: